Predicting quantum learnability from landscape fluctuation: Relative fluctuation

 where $\sigma_0$ is the landscape fluctuation of some ``standard learnable'' function $C_0(\bm{\theta})$.
 The form of $\sigma_0$ can be determined heuristically through several fundamental assumptions. (i) To ensure good trainability, $C_0(\bm{\theta})$ should be convex. (ii) To ensure sufficient expressibility, there should exist a point $\bm{\theta}^*$ such that $C_0(\bm{\theta}^*)=-1$ (after normalization). (iii) $C_0(\bm{\theta})$ should have a similar form in arbitrary dimensions.
 A simple method is to define them recursively.
 Combined with (i), this recursive operation can be chosen as the addition since it preserves the convexity for functions of independent variables.
-This leads to ``decoupled convex functions'' $C_0(\bm{\theta})=\sum_\mu f_\mu(\theta_\mu)$ where $f_\mu$ is a single-variable convex function.
+This leads to ``decoupled convex functions''

+where $f_\mu$ is a single-variable convex function.
 According to the central limit theorem, the distribution of the cost value of $C_0(\bm{\theta})$ will converge to Gaussian asymptotically with $\sigma_0\sim 1/\sqrt{M}$ given similar forms of $f_\mu$. (iv) To conform with the parameter-shift rule~\cite{Cerezo2021a}, $f_\mu$ should be sine-shaped which is not strictly convex but is equally trainable.
 Combined with (ii), the scaling coefficient can be further determined to $1/\sqrt{2}$.
 To incorporate overparametrization, the parameter count that should go into $\sigma_0$ is the effective dimension $M_{\text{eff}}$ of the expressive space (manifold) instead of the plain dimension $M$, i.e.,